Sanjay-Ramkumar-0/hybrid-ratio-communication/README.md

 ## Final Note

 This work demonstrates that **carefully bounded physical-layer simplification** can yield meaningful gains in energy efficiency and latency.
 Rather than competing with digital modulation universally, the proposed architecture serves as a **specialized communication primitive** for constrained, low-power environments.

-Just tell me what you want to do next.